 This year, the celebration is especially poignant.
 For Amy’s special wish was that her parents would have another baby – and in early 2019 her mom gave birth to a new baby sister.
 “All she wanted before she died was for me to have another baby,” mom recalls.
 “Now I have a new baby and my other two children that I must stay strong for; for Amy.”

 At Coastal Kids Home Care we are honored to provide palliative and end-of-life care to children like Amy in Monterey County and bereavement care for their families.
 Our compassionate services are made possible through the generous support of Hospice Giving Foundation.
-This November 1st, Coastal Kids Home Care would like to thank the Hospice Giving Foundation for ten years and nearly $1M of support for palliative and end-of-life care for children in our community and bereavement support for their families.
+This November 1st, Coastal Kids Home Care would like to thank the Hospice Giving Foundation for ten years more than $1M of support for palliative and end-of-life care for children in our community and bereavement support for their families.
 On behalf of Amy's family and the other families we have cared for, we thank you.